sphinx-doc/sphinx-intl/doc/quickstart.rst

 Installation
 ============

-Please install sphinx-intl with using pip (8.1.1 or later).
+Please install sphinx-intl using pip (8.1.1 or later).

 .. code-block:: bash